-Trail Running on the snow is fun but requires, as any discipline, preparation and specific technique to avoid getting injured due to accidental falls or efforts to which the body is not used to.
+Running on the snow, in training or competition is fun but requires, like any discipline, specific preparation and technique to avoid being injured due to accidental falls or efforts to which your body is not accustomed.
+You have to think a little more about what you will do, plan well where you will run and for how long.
+Safety is very important!

-- Train the core muscles, proprioception, general and peripheral coordination skills.
+- Train your core muscles, proprioception, general and peripheral coordination skills and start your training with a warmup phase and stretching.
 The snowy terrain presents many difficulties: fresh snow where you sink, slippery ice, etc.

 - Develop your maximum aerobic speed.
 The trail running races on the snow are usually short and fast and require a physical effort similar to a Vertical competition